 Who can I sue if I have been the victim of a defective medical device?

-For example, if a patient is implanted with a defective hip replacement, and argues that the hip replacement was defectively designed, all parties later in the stream of commerce, such as the hip replacement manufacturer, laboratory, doctor, and so on, may be liable.
+For example, if a patient is implanted with a defective hip replacement, and their defective medical device lawyer or attorney argues that the hip replacement was defectively designed, all parties later in the stream of commerce, such as the hip replacement manufacturer, laboratory, doctor, and so on, may be liable.
 Alternatively, if a patient’s defective hip was damaged when the hip was shipped from the supplier to the doctor, the hip designer, manufacturer, testing laboratory, and so on will not be liable, though the shipping company, doctor, hospital, and nurse may be.

 How is a medical device deemed defective?

 In California, most defective medical device or drug cases are brought under a theory of law known as “strict liability.”
 See Greenman v.
 Yuba Power Products, 377 P.2d 897 (Cal.
 1963).
 Under this theory, the defective device or drug can either be the defective due to a design defect, due to a manufacturing defect, or be defective because it does not contain adequate instructions or warnings of potential safety hazards.